 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to undertake and accomplish this significant preservation project.
+Volunteers worked alongside expert field staff to learn the skills necessary to undertake and accomplish this significant preservation project.